centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-a-central-server/using-virtual-machines.md

     ![image](../../assets/installation/VMW1.png)

-2. According to how your network is set up, in the configuration of your virtual machine, add a network adapter and select the network through which the virtual machine can communicate with the resources it will supervise.
+2. According to how your network is set up, in the configuration of your virtual machine, add a network adapter and select the network through which the virtual machine can communicate with the resources it will monitor.
 Here is an example of configuration in VSphere 6:

     ![image](../../assets/installation/VMW_network_adapter.png)